lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-06-23-breaking-up.md

 often better just to let things slide.
 The problem is that I have trouble distinguishing what would be an interesting disagreement to have for a conversation, and what would be a relationship-fraying disagreement.
-Or maybe it's not the topic, it's that person's state of mind.
+Or maybe it's not the topic, it's that person's state of mind...?

 ## Lessons for the next relationship?